johnsonpremierllc/johnsonpremierllc.github.io/_posts/2023-06-05-buy-or-sale.md

 ### Here are some additional tips for buying or selling a home in metro Atlanta:

 * Get pre-approved for a mortgage.
 This will show sellers that you are serious about buying and will give you an idea of how much you can afford to spend.
 * Hire a real estate agent who knows the local market.
-A good agent can help you find the right home for your needs and negotiate a fair price.
+A good agent like [Cassandra Johnson](https://www.instagram.com/johnson_premier/) can help you find the right home for your needs and negotiate a fair price.
 * Be prepared to act quickly.
 Homes in metro Atlanta often sell quickly, so it is important to be prepared to make an offer as soon as you find a home you like.

 By following these tips, you can increase your chances of buying or selling a home in metro Atlanta at a time that is right for you.